I married into an Italian family, and as such, several things are a given:

 How to Make Pasta Sauce from Fresh or Canned Tomatoes

-If you are working from fresh tomatoes, use the first recipe.
-If you are using canned tomatoes, use the second.
+If you’re working from fresh tomatoes, use the first recipe.
+If you’re using canned tomatoes, use the second.
+I cook this on the stovetop, but you could also simmer them down in a Crockpot or slow cooker if preferred.

-While “Nonna’s Recipe” is still the gold standard of pasta sauce in our family, I’m not sure I’m allowed to share the secret recipe so I’m sharing my variations instead.
-I know that I can share one part of her secret, which is to throw a piece of a carrot into the sauce while it is cooking to absorb the acidity of the tomatoes and create a sweeter sauce.
-This also removes the need for a sweetener to cut down the acidity.
+While “Nonna’s Recipe” is still the gold standard of spaghetti sauce in our family, I’m not sure I’m allowed to share the secret recipe.
+Instead, I’m sharing my own variations.
+I know I can share one part of her secret, which is to throw a piece of a carrot into the sauce while it’s cooking.
+This absorbs the acidity of the tomatoes and creates a sweeter sauce.
+It also removes the need for a sweetener to cut down the acidity.

 Servings